 Treating Dog Ear Infection

-When Magical-Dawg began scratching his ear, and yelping if bumped on that side—even tilting his head that direction—I suspected he had a painful dog ear infection.
-It’s the first one he’s had, and I knew this was something that needed veterinary care sooner, rather than later.
+A couple of years ago, Bravo-Dawg began scratching his ear, and yelping if bumped on that side—even tilting his head that direction.
+I suspected he had a painful dog ear infection.
+Magic had his share of ear infections, so I knew this was something that needed veterinary care sooner rather than later.

 Dogs (and cats) are prone to ear infections because of the conformation of the ear itself.
-Human ear canals are straight.
-But the pet’s ear canal is shaped like an L. Debris and moisture can become trapped in the foot of that L, creating a perfect percolating environment for nasty agents to set up housekeeping.
+Human ear canals are straight, unlike the L-shaped pet’s ear canal.
+Debris and moisture can become trapped in the foot of that L, creating a perfect percolating environment for nasty agents to set up housekeeping.
+Some dogs invite you to rub their itchy ears with moans and groans.

 KEEPING DOG EARS HEALTHY